Take a look at the Shopify integration video for a brief visual overview.

 What will be synced:

 1. Katana pulls Sales Orders automatically from your Shopify account.
 All existing Shopify open Sales Orders will be pulled during the initial connection and Katana will keep pulling all future Sales Orders automatically.
-Read more.
+Sales Orders and Sales Orders line items changes done in Shopify (refund, cancel, delete, archive, adjust quantity) are synced to Katana.
+Shopify returns are not synced to Katana.
+Read more

-If you have created multiple Locations in Katana or in Shopify, you can map the Locations so that Sales Orders placed in the specific Location in Shopify are pulled to the mapped Location in Katana.
-Read more.
+If you have created multiple Locations in Katana or Shopify, you can select a Katana Location for your online orders and map your Shopify Point-of-Sale (POS) order locations to specific Katana Locations.
+Sales Orders are then pulled to the mapped Location in Katana.
+Read more

 Note: We recommend importing your product stock levels from Shopify only if you keep track of correct product stock levels in Shopify.